 What are the most common mistakes companies make with global expansion?

 Niels Thoné: I believe it’s too much too soon – so you spread yourself too thin.
 Keep in mind that going global means 50+ languages and hiring different native speakers for customer support – which can be a huge drain on resources.
+And also putting an MD in the new market instead of leading the efforts yourself.

 How do you handle this COVID-19 outbreak situation for your company’s survival in the future?